Guides & Documents

 All routes will be timed from start to finish via a chip attached to each participants' handlebars.

 Prizes: winners will receive a cup, a bouquet of flowers and a selection of local food specialties.
 Every participant who completes a course will receive a finisher's medal.

-The first 3 men and women of each Road and Gravel routes will win prizes.
+The first 3 men and women of each Road and Gravel course will be awarded.